-When working with a captive population that is maintained across multiple facilities, managers will also want to account for differences in phenotype between facilities and understand how much of any observed variance is explained by different people taking those measurements or difference management practices among facilities.
+When working with a captive population that is maintained across multiple facilities, managers will also want to account for differences in phenotype between facilities and understand how much of any observed variance is explained by different people taking those measurements or different management practices among facilities.
 Shared environmental effects such as year, rearing location, and parental effects should also be accounted for in any estimation of the additive genetic variance because these values can inflate similarity among relatives and bias estimates of the additive genetic variance.
 The same tools that estimate additive genetic variance can also be used to account for such groupings in the data.
 The use of mixed or hierarchical models in quantitative genetics is used to disentangle components of variance beyond just components of genetic variance.
 Given the proper grouping (e.g. cohort year or rearing facility) is included in the data, we can estimate the contribution of such a grouping to the total phenotypic variance.
 In some cases, the variance associated with different people taking phenotypic measurements can be quantified and accounted for in the measurement of heritability or repeatability of a trait (Ponzi et al. 2018).
-Because of the relatively small size of captive populations, genetic variation and inbreeding are also likely to contribute to the variation in traits (Wade & Goodnight 1998).
-Quantitative genetics provides useful tools for measuring the impact of these genetic effects on observed phenotypes and may help more accurately quantify evolutionary changes in captivity (Pelletier et al. 2009; Wolak & Keller 2014).
+Because of the relatively small size of captive populations, non-additive genetic variation and increased inbreeding could also contribute to variation in traits (Wade & Goodnight 1998).
+Quantitative genetics provides useful tools for measuring the impact of these genetic effects on observed phenotypes and may help quantify evolutionary changes in captivity more accurately (Pelletier et al. 2009; Wolak & Keller 2014).